-Add the remarketing tag to your site
+Add the remarketing tag to your site or mobile app.

 Create remarketing lists

-For example, you could create a remarketing list for visitors to your most popular product category.
+For example, you can create a remarketing list for visitors to your most popular product category page.
 The remarketing tag tells AdWords to save visitors to your "Popular category list."
-When people visit that page, their cookie id is added to the remarketing list.
+When people visit that page, their cookie ID is added to the remarketing list.

-In this case, the custom parameters that the online store would include in the remarketing tag would be value (price of the product) and pagetype (type of page, which indicates how close to purchasing customers are).
+For example, you can send the product price and the page type (such as the purchase page) in the tag to create a list for people who bought any product above a certain price.
+In this case, the custom parameters you'd include in the remarketing tag would be value (price of the product) and pagetype (type of page, which indicates how close to purchasing customers are).

 Create remarketing campaigns using your lists